fernandezcuesta/SoftEtherVPN/README.md

 ## OpenVPN ##

-`docker run -d --cap-add NET_ADMIN -p 1194:1194/udp fernandezcuesta/softethervpn`
+`docker run -d --cap-add NET_ADMIN -e OPENVPN_ENABLED= -p 1194:1194/udp fernandezcuesta/softethervpn`

 The entire log can be saved and used as an `.ovpn` config file (change as needed).